maxback/RobotWithStoredCommands/README.md

 # RobotWithStoredCommands
-robot on a 2WD chassis with stored commands and programs and a web interface with commands via HTML page with websocket on the WiFi AP network (ESP8266) of the equipment.
+Robot on a 2WD chassis (init. hw project) with stored commands and programs and a web interface with commands via HTML page with websocket on the WiFi AP network (ESP8266) of the equipment.